-New campaign ad uses Virginia Beach shooting victim family member without his permission
+New campaign ad uses Virginia Beach shooting victim's family member without his permission

 VIRGINIA BEACH, Va. - "Politics have gotten out of control,” said Jason Nixon.

-Nixon is the husband Kate Nixon, one of the 12 victims who lost their lives in the Virginia Beach mass shooting on May 31.
+Nixon is the husband of Kate Nixon, one of the 12 victims who lost their lives in the Virginia Beach mass shooting on May 31.

+- Click here for our full coverage on the Virginia Beach mass shooting.

 News 3 talked to Jason Friday after a political campaign flyer surfaced.